kimjev-webdev/webdevination/README.md

 A combination of icons from Google and Font Awesome, and the Crystal Ball Emoji have been used on the site.

 For the landing page a selection of google icons were used to emphasise the connection between technology and mysticism.
-They offer a symbolic hint at the avenues explored through tarot.
-Below is a table showing the icons that 'flash between letters' in the landing sequence:
+Below is a table showing the icons that 'flash between letters' in the landing sequence.
+Some of these icons are designed to represent irrelevant ideas and are given new meaning in the context of divination.
+The table below outlines the icons used and their intended meaning.

 | Icon Preview | Icon Name | Description |
 |--------------|-----------|-------------|